DAY 2, Apr 13 Saturday, 2024:

 It is the oldest and most famous Buddhist temple in Tokyo founded in 645 AD.

-Kaminarimon (雷門, "Thunder Gate") is the outer of two large entrance gates that leads to the Sensō-ji in Asakusa. constructed over 1000 years ago by a samurai general, to fulfill his desire for peace and prosperity.
+Kaminarimon (雷門, "Thunder Gate") is the outer of two large entrance gates that leads to the Sensō-ji in Asakusa.
+It was constructed over 1000 years ago by a samurai general, to fulfill his desire for peace and prosperity.
 The gate suffered damages from several fires; its current form was donated by the founder of the famous Japanese electrical manufacturer, Panasonic.

 Its impressive paper lanterns, which are 3.9m high with a 3.3m diameter, and weighing about 700kg, are replaced every decade or so.